wlads/reefpoints/source/posts/2014-04-30-understanding-validation-graphs.md

 you may have heard me mention the term **validation graph**.
 What is this?
 Why is it important?

-If you come form a Rails background then you are used to the validations being stored in an array on the instance of the model.
+If you come from a Rails background then you are used to the validations being stored in an array on the instance of the model.
 When you validate your model all of those validations will be run and an errors object is produced.
 If you make a change to a property you have to run the